bconf-lang/bconf/SPEC.md

 ## Arrays

 An array is an ordered list of values wrapped in square brackets (`[]`).
-Values can be separated by newlines or commas, and trailing commas are allowed.
+Values _must_ be separated by a comma, and trailing commas are allowed.
 Arrays can contain a mix of value types.

 Arrays can only contain primitive values, blocks, arrays, variables and modifiers.
 Any other value is invalid.